master-BenGuigui/AVL-Tree-Python/README.md

-# AAVL Tree in Python
+# AVL Tree in Python

 his project is a full implementation of an **AVL Tree** in Python, developed as part of a university Data Structures course.
 The tree supports dynamic insertions, deletions, and searches while maintaining balance for guaranteed logarithmic time complexity.